 Country of residence

-Description (all submissions must be between 150-200 words and submitted as Word documents, in exactly the format set out in the template downloadable here: https://www.dalcroze-studies.com/submissions.
+Description (all submissions must be submitted as Word files, in exactly the format set out in the template downloadable here: https://www.dalcroze-studies.com/submissions).
 Proposals should describe how they relate to the conference theme.

 Biography (75 words).
 This should start with your name and must be in prose (i.e. not a list of appointments).
 For submissions with multiple authors, please give biographies for all presenters and chairs, if appropriate.